God bless universities and their spigots of funding.

 Guideline 5: Make It Easy to Contact You

 This comes back to Guideline 2.
 We’ve seen all manner of variations when it comes to contact forms.
-One mistake is particularly glaring is overloading website guests with unnecessary form fields.
+One particularly glaring mistake is overloading website guests with unnecessary form fields.

 Wanting to contact you doesn’t mean they’re ready to book.
-Despite this, I’ve seen countless examples of people forcing website visitors to pick a date, group size, tour options (and more) just to be able to ask a simple question suh as “do you do tours in Spanish?
+Despite this, I’ve seen countless examples of people forcing website visitors to pick a date, group size, tour options (and more) just to be able to ask a simple question such as “Do you do tours in Spanish?”

 Guideline 6: Design Your Site So It Looks Professional

 We find that people quickly evaluate a site by visual design alone.
 When designing your site, pay attention to layout, typography, images, consistency issues and more.
 Of course, not all sites gain credibility by looking like IBM.com.
 The visual design should match the site’s purpose.

 Guideline 7: Make Your Site Easy to Use (And Useful)